This toolkit is meant to be copied and customized for your team.

 If, for example, your team is in

-come together, you might index on creating clarity around the team’s goals, roles, and processes.
+mode and has just come together, you might index on creating clarity around the team’s goals, roles, and processes.
 If the team is in full

 mode, perhaps spend more time in building relationships and team identity.
 Actively work to increase and secure psychological safety in each phase.